bholagabbar/trufflehog-python-api/README.md

 ## Folder structure

 - `api/`: Folder contains the API source and client code.
 Includes all the drafts as well.
-- `api/drafts`: Contains possibly incomplete thoughts and ideas about the API draft when discussions were in progress.
 - `docs/`: Contains all of the documents about requirements, as well as other deliverables (such as the work summary and design rationalle)